-Par ticulars (i) the ratio of the remuneration of each director to the median remuneration of the employees of the Company for the financial year; Mr. H. V. Goenka Mr. Anant V. Goenka 80.67:1 84.84:1 Tomanoration of the employees of the company for the individual year, Mr. Arnab Banerjee 54.44:1 Mr. Hari L. Mundra 2.49:1 Mr. Paras K. Chowdhary 2.41:1 Mr. Mahesh S. Gupta 2.89:1 Mr. S. Doreswamy 2.89:1 Mr. Haigreve Khaitan 1.82:1 Mr. Atul Choksey 2.03:1 Mr. Vinay Bansal 2.49:1 Ms. Punita Lal 1.82:1 (ii) the percentage Increase in remuneration of each Director, Chief Mr. Anant V. Goenka, MD: 9% () Financial Officer, Chief Executive Officer, Company Secretary or Mr. Arnab Banerjee, ED: 4% Manager, if any, in the financial year; Mr. Kumar Subbiah, CFO: 11% Ms. Shruti Joshi, CS: 9% (iii) the percentage Increase in the median remuneration of employees in the financial year; - (iv) the number of permanent employees on the rolls of Company; 5,617 Employees as on March 31, 2018 (v) average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration; The increment given to each employee is based on performance of the individual and performance of the Company during the financial year.
-There is no exceptional increa se in the managerial remuneration. (vi) affirmation that the remuneration is as per the remuneration policy of the Company.
+Par ticulars

+(i) the ratio of the remuneration of each director to the median remuneration of the employees of the Company for the financial year; Mr. H. V. Goenka Mr. Anant V. Goenka 80.67:1 84.84:1

+, Mr. Arnab Banerjee 54.44:1

+Mr. Hari L. Mundra 2.49:1

+Mr. Paras K. Chowdhary 2.41:1

+Mr. Mahesh S. Gupta 2.89:1

+Mr. S. Doreswamy 2.89:1

+Mr. Haigreve Khaitan 1.82:1

+Mr. Atul Choksey 2.03:1

+Mr. Vinay Bansal 2.49:1

+Ms. Punita Lal 1.82:1

+(ii) the percentage Increase in remuneration of each Director, Chief Mr. Anant V. Goenka, MD: 9%

+Financial Officer, Chief Executive Officer, Company Secretary or Mr. Arnab Banerjee, ED: 4%

+Manager, if any, in the financial year; Mr. Kumar Subbiah, CFO: 11%

+Ms. Shruti Joshi, CS: 9%

+(iii) the percentage Increase in the median remuneration of employees in the financial year; -

+(iv) the number of permanent employees on the rolls of Company; 5,617 Employees as on March 31, 2018

+(v) other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial The average increase in salaries of employees (other than managerial personnel) during FY 2017-18 was 9% same as the average increase in salary of Managing Director.

+remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration; The increment given to each employee is based on performance of the individual and performance of the Company during the financial year.

+There is no exceptional increa se in the managerial remuneration.

+(vi) affirmation that the remuneration is as per the remuneration policy of the Company.
 Remuneration paid during the FY 2017-18 is as per the Remuneration Policy of the Company.